 This is a fun lesson that I want you to try at home!
 Follow along, and do this yourself.

-For this lesson, you need a key signature.
-I'm choosing the key of G.
+First, you need a key signature.
+I’m choosing the key of G.

 Then write out ALL the diatonic chords of the key of G. That just means all the chords that naturally occur in the G scale.
 We have a full lesson on diatonic chords here.